 Menopause is a business issue: what can employers do to help?

-The symptoms of menopause can last for years and are experienced differently, and at different times.
-Physically, they include hot flushes, aches and pains, tiredness, irregular or heavy periods and problems sleeping.
-Psychological symptoms can encompass mood swings, memory issues, anxiety, and a lack of confidence… all of which can impact performance and happiness at work.
+Developing tailored support is especially relevant for menopause because the symptoms can last for years, and they’re experienced differently by individuals.
+Physically this could look like hot flushes, aches and pains, tiredness, irregular or heavy periods and problems sleeping.
+Psychologically, this could feel like mood swings, memory issues, anxiety, and lack of confidence.
+And all of these symptoms can impact performance and happiness at work.

-Employers have a duty of care to ensure that all reasonable adjustments are made for colleagues who are experiencing the symptoms of menopause.
-And it’s very much in their interests to do so – apart from the risk of losing a key employee, it makes good business sense to enable them to work in conditions that make it easier to perform to the best of their ability.
+While employers have a duty of care, making sure all reasonable adjustments are made for employees experiencing menopause, it’s also within their best interest to help.
+It makes good business sense to create a working environment that makes it easier for workers to perform to the best of their ability.

 4 steps to support your employees experiencing the menopause